sant0s12/traffic-simulation/README.md

 ## The Model

 We model a straight two-lane highway, where cars enter from the left and exit to the right.
 To determine the acceleration of each car at a given time step, we use the Intelligent Driver Model (IDM) [1, 3].
 Since we are modeling a two-lane highway, we also need to model lane-changing behaviour.
 This is achieved by utilizing the lane-changing model MOBIL [2, 4].
-To analyse the results of our simulation, we define our independent variables as time, the speedlimit, the deviation from the speedlimit/average speed and the probability of disturbances, and our dependent variables as the location of cars and their associated velocity/acceleration at a given time step.
+To analyse the results of our simulation, we define our independent variables as time, the speed limit, the deviation from the speed limit/average speed and the probability of disturbances.
+Our dependent variables are the location of cars and their associated velocity/acceleration at a given time step.
 The dependent variables can easily be measured by storing the corresponding parameters at every time step in a file.

 ## Fundamental Questions